-Japan is a very distant land, which basic scale, geography, geology etc is very poorly understood abroad.
-In the incessant news coverage of the first weeks after March 11′s earthquake, we’ve seen small details blown to huge proportions and issues being misrepresented, due in part to geological unfamiliarity.
+For much of the world, Japan is a very distant land whose basic scale, geography, geology, etc. is very poorly understood abroad.
+In the incessant news coverage of the first weeks after March 11’s earthquake, we’ve seen small details blown to huge proportions and issues being misrepresented, due in part to geological unfamiliarity.
 Also, it is very difficult for anyone outside major news organizations to access basic map data and tools.

 This project came to life after Tomomi bemoaned a decided lack of resources for maps during a frantic period of writing and coordinating coverage for the citizen media project Global Voices.
 Rather than offer our version of a map or inforgraphic, we created a visual tool in the hopes that you’ll take it one step further and use it to empower your message about Japan.

 If you use, reuse, mix, remix, build upon, share this kit, please send us links to your creations so we can share them on our blog.

 This Japan Map Kit is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.

 This map kit is an Adobe Illustrator file with the following information mapped as separate layers.